-The presence of Pruitt Creek within the Project Site, presence of scattered obsidian, and results of Native American consultation conducted to date indicate there is a potential for significant subsurface cultural resources to be buried beneath the Project Site with no surface manifestation.
+The presence of Pruitt Creek within the Project Site, presence of scattered obsidian, and results of the Canine Field Survey and Native American consultation conducted to date indicate there is a potential for subsurface cultural resources to be buried beneath the Project Site with no surface manifestation.
 As with any project, there is a possibility that unknown subsurface prehistoric or historic archaeological resources, including human remains, could be encountered and impacted during project related construction and excavation activities.
 This is a potentially significant impact.

-Mitigation measures for the protection and treatment of unanticipated discoveries of archaeological resources and/or human remains are presented in Section 4, including monitoring of grading activities in the vicinity of Pruitt Creek.
-Implementation of these mitigation measures would reduce potential impacts to cultural resources to a less-than-significant level.
+Mitigation measures for the protection and treatment of unanticipated discoveries of archaeological resources and/or human remains are presented in Section 4, including monitoring of grading activities within 150 feet of Pruitt Creek or within 50 feet of areas identified by the Canine Field Survey as having an "alert" and compliance with Section 106 of the NHPA.
+Implementation of these mitigation measures would ensure that the inadvertent discovery of historic archaeological resources during constructionrelated earth-moving activities is handled in compliance with federal regulations and would reduce potential impacts to cultural resources to a less-than-significant level.